salvadorlemus/UnityShadersCourse/README.md

 # UnityShadersCourse
-Simple repo to host a Unity Shaders repo course.
+Simple repo to host a Unity Shaders course.